Awakening the night: Troy Paiva’s thoughts on composition, part four | Photofocus

 Working with intention: Compositional approaches

 “Toward the end of my workshop teaching days I found a basic composition lecture and demo was invaluable for most of the attendees.
 I would harp on the classic ‘rules’ like the Red Rule, the Rule of Odds and Rule of Thirds (but really the Golden Mean and all its permutations), and the importance of variation in symmetry, contrast and texture.
-I’d give them the basics of color theory too.
+I’d give them the basics of color theory too.”

 “Then I’d get esoteric on them, talking about bad tangents, including depth when considering the thirds rule, the symbolism of color, etc. I’d tell them to learn and adhere to all these concepts and rules dogmatically, fanatically, until they become second nature … and then forget them and break those damn rules … but understand why you’re breaking them for that situation.
 Happy accidents are one thing, but anyone that wants to be more than an amateur needs to learn how to work with intention.
 You need to say ‘I meant to do that’ more often than you say ‘It’s better to be lucky than good.’”